spencermountain/compromise/plugins/dates/README.md

 const context = {
   timezone: 'Canada/Eastern', //the default timezone is 'ETC/UTC'
   today: '2020-02-20', //the implicit, or reference day/year
-  casual_duration: { weeks: 2 }, // the implied duration to use for 'after june 2nd'
+  punt: { weeks: 2 }, // the implied duration to use for 'after june 2nd'
 }

 nlp('in two days')